 Who are the instructors for this boot camp?

-The boot camp instructors and TAs were sourced and hired by Trilogy [Education Services, a 2U, Inc. brand].
+The boot camp instructors and TAs were sourced and hired by the boot camp.
 We benefited from these professionals who were actually in the field and sharing their knowledge.
 It was such an enriching experience.
 I cannot recommend our instructor, Daniel Bisset, highly enough.
 He was so knowledgeable, such a great mentor throughout the whole program.
 He made the boot camp as immersive and engaging as he could.

 The TAs were so knowledgeable and came from such a wide background.
 One of our TAs uses digital marketing to further her own online business.
 Another one was a digital marketing professional from the corporate sector who had a completely different outlook.
 Someone else did digital marketing from a lobbying/political sphere, who offered a completely different angle.

 What kinds of group projects did you work on in the boot camp?